rtaylor034/axbind_2/README.md

 ## Tag Group File

 Tells AxBind which files to apply specified [Layers] to.

+*If two or more [Tag Group Files] affect the same file, the file will only hold the result of the last [Tag Group File] evaluated.*

 #### Checked Keys:
 | Key | Type | Description |